jkhangura26/beats-by-air/README.md

-Beats by Air (Play on Beats by dre) with qnx
+Beats by Air (Play on Beats by dre) with QNX